biketi21/django_base_conf/readme.md

 python3 manage.py runserver
 ```

-and make the neccesary tweaks that suit your needs.
+and make the necessary tweaks that suit your needs.

 ### Contributing